RichDijk/EAGOC/README.md

 # EAGOC
 Python notebook for analysing the Gap of Change modelled in ArchiMate.
 This is part of a thesis testing the Gap Of Change as poposed by Bakelaar et al 2017.

+The code is redundant in order to be easy adaptable for certain other analytics.

 # Installation
 Dependencies:
 - Python3